jamiegiuliano/jamiegiuliano.github.io/_posts/2018-07-12-jquery_front_end_-_portfolio_project.markdown

 4. Must use your Rails API and a form to create a resource and render the response without a page refresh.
 5. Must translate the JSON responses into Javascript Model Objects.
 The Model Objects must have at least one method on the prototype.

-Requirement #4 seemed to be the most difficult for me, I first needed to grab the form and hijack the 'click' event
+Requirement #4 seemed to be the most difficult for me, I first needed to hijack the 'click' event
 ```
 $(function newLink() {
   $('#btn_manage').on("click", function(e) {